YannickKae/Multivariate-Forecasting-VAR-vs.-LSTM/README.md

 ### Multivariate LSTM

-Next, I applied a Multivariate LSTM model for forecasting the factorsfollowing these steps:
+Next, I applied a Multivariate LSTM model for forecasting the factors, following these steps:

 1. Scale the dataset using the MinMaxScaler.
 2. Split the dataset into training and testing sets.
 3. Reshape the input data into a 3D array format for the LSTM model.
 4. Create and train an LSTM model with Conv1D, Dropout, and Dense layers.
-5. (Optional) Perform hyperparameter tuning with 10-fold cross-validation and RandomizedSearchCV.
+5. Perform hyperparameter tuning with 10-fold cross-validation and RandomizedSearchCV.
 6. Forecast the factors using the fitted model.
 7. Evaluate the forecast accuracy using the Mean Absolute Percentage Error (MAPE).